Brassica oleracea var. capitata | 70 days to maturity

-This salad cabbage is a refreshing ingredient in Japanese cooking and often used to balance otherwise heavy dishes.
+Cabbage is a refreshing ingredient in Japanese cooking and often used to balance otherwise heavy dishes.
 Saku Saku is an onomatopoeia for the sound of chewing something crunchy.
-As its name suggests, this variety gives you a delightfully fresh crunch when biting into its snappy green leaves.
+As its name suggests, this cabbage variety gives you a delightfully fresh crunch when biting into its snappy green leaves.

 Cooking with Saku Saku